-Intel Core i5 and i7 are two families of Intel Core; the key advantage of an i7 over an i5 of the same generation generally lies in the fact that it performs better in multitasking, photo and video editing and, in general, in handling heavy workloads.
+Intel Core i5 and i7 are two families of Intel Core; the key advantage of an i7 over an i5 of the same generation generally lies in the fact that it performs better in multitasking, photo and video editing, and, in general, in handling heavy workloads.
 That is why the i7 is more expensive.
 So, is i5 or i7 better for gaming?
 Do you really need the benefits that the i7 system provides?

-A basic comparison between the 8th generation i5 and i7 models on UserBechmark shows that i7 is only slightly better in all areas except for the one where it really leaves i5 in the dust – multitasking.
-That is because the i7 models have twice as many threads as i5 models of the same generation, and the threads are the key actors in the hyper-threading technology that is responsible for multitasking, or the sharing of tasks among the processor’s cores.
+A basic comparison between the 8th generation i5 and i7 models on UserBenchmark shows that i7 is only slightly better in all areas except for the one where it really leaves i5 in the dust – multitasking.
+That is because the i7 models have twice as many threads as i5 models of the same generation.
+And the threads are the key actors in the hyper-threading technology that is responsible for multitasking or the sharing of tasks among the processor’s cores.

 In October 2017, a new round of Intel Core i5 vs. i7 gaming rivalry began with the introduction of the 8th CPU generation.
-Intel increased the number of cores and threads for each of them by 50 percent, as well as increasing the core’s clock speed for i7-8700K processors.
+Intel increased the number of cores and threads for each of the models by 50 percent and increased the core’s clock speed for i7-8700K processors.
 From that point on, both i5 and i7 8th gen processors have had six cores and hyper-threading.

 Although the 8th generation processors are more expensive than their predecessors, the difference in price tends to go down quickly and the increase in performance they provide makes them usually worth the additional cost.
-The specific benefit you’re likely to get from upgrading depends mostly to what extent the tasks you regularly perform on your computer require multi-threading, as well as the age of your current chip.
-The number of single or dual-core applications is going down these days, and Windows tends to send different single-threaded tasks to different cores, so multi-core applications running simultaneously are handled much more efficiently by 8th gen processors.
+The specific benefit you’re likely to get from upgrading depends mostly on how much the tasks you regularly perform on your computer require multi-threading, as well as the age of your current chip.
+The number of single or dual-core applications is going down these days, and Windows tends to send different single-threaded tasks to different cores, so multicore applications running simultaneously are handled much more efficiently by 8th gen processors.

 All that said, we have to admit that games don’t normally take up more than four cores if you use hyper-threading.
-Although some speculated that the newest DirectX 12, being more “multi-core friendly”, might change the situation, the actual tests proved not only that game performance does not change after you pass the boundary of 6 cores, but also that the increase from 4 and 6 cores is not that significant.
-So, if no important workloads pass through your CPU outside the game, you shouldn’t expect much benefit from the 8th gen Core i5, let alone i7.
+Some speculated that the newest DirectX 12, being more “multicore friendly”, might change the situation.
+But the actual tests proved not only that game performance does not change after you pass the boundary of 6 cores, but also that the increase from 4 and 6 cores is not that significant.
+So, if no important workloads pass through your CPU outside the game, you shouldn’t expect much benefit from i7 or i5 for gaming.

 Nevertheless, if you want to play demanding games and stream at the same time, a 6-core processor can increase your performance, even if by not as much as you might expect from two extra cores.
 Having six cores also gives you an extra fallback in case newer games start to use multi-threading more actively.
-So, if you already have, say, a 6th or 7th gen i5, you shouldn’t probably bother upgrading to an 8th gen, but if you have an altogether different CPU and are thinking of moving to Intel Core, we’d advise you to go directly to 8th gen, as the difference in costs between generations is not significant.
+So, if you already have, say, a 6th or 7th gen i5, you shouldn’t probably bother upgrading to an 8th gen. But if you have an altogether different CPU and are thinking of moving to Intel Core, we’d advise you to go directly to 8th gen. The difference in costs between generations is not significant.